Spaln (space-efficient spliced alignment) is a

 To perform genome mapping, the genomic sequence must be formatted before use.
 Formatting is optional for amino acid sequence database search.

 - Download or copy genomic sequences or protein database sequence in multi-fasta format.
 If spaln is accordingly compiled, gzipped file need not be uncompressed (the file name must be X.gz).

-- Chromosomal sequences should be concatenated into a single file.
-Alternatively, you can use multiple chromosomal files without concatenation.
-This procedure will be described at the end of this section.
-To render the 'make' command effective, the extension of the genomic sequence file should be '.mfa'or '.gf', and protein database sequence should be '.faa'.
-Hereafter, the file name is assumed to be xxxgnm.mfa or prosdb.faa.
+- To use 'makeidx.pl' command, chromosomal sequences must be concatenated into a single file.
+The extension of the genomic sequence file must be '.mfa' or '.gf', and protein database sequence must be '.faa', to render 'make' command effective.
+With 'spaln -W' command, these restrictions are not obligatory.
+Hereafter, the file name is assumed to be xxxgnm.gf or prosdb.faa.

 The total number of residues in a file must not be greater than or equal to 2**32.

-- These commands are shortcuts that replace the following series of operations 5-7, if (i) the input is a single sequence file.
+Makeidx.pl command performs the following series of operations 5-6, if the input is a single sequence file.

 - % make xxxgnm.idx (for genomic sequence) or